Naifcx47350/Nc4-gacha-fetch/README.md

 | `-InstallTools` | Downloads the programs that option needs - [oh-my-posh](https://ohmyposh.dev/) for the prompt, [fastfetch](https://github.com/fastfetch-cli/fastfetch) for the logo | You already have them |
 | `-InstallModules` | Downloads the four prompt add-ons: `posh-git`, `Terminal-Icons`, `PSFzf`, `z` | You already have them, or you chose option 3, which doesn't use them |

 Both use `winget`, which ships with Windows 10 and 11.
-If it's missing the installer says so and carries on - see [getting started](docs/getting-started.md#tools-the-installer-can-fetch-for-you).
+If it's missing, the installer says so and carries on - see [getting started](docs/getting-started.md#tools-the-installer-can-fetch-for-you).

 Add **`-WhatIf`** to any of the three commands to print every change it *would* make without touching a single file: